HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

     Replace `dx-deployment` with your Helm release name and `dxns` with your namespace if they differ.
 This command saves the current values to a file named `custom-values-all.yaml`.

 3. In the `custom-values-all.yaml` file, modify the following sections to upgrade your image, load and configure your custom modules.
-Replace example values as needed for your deployment and modules.
+Replace the example values (which are specific to JAAS modules) as needed for your deployment.
 For more information see [Configuration changes using overrides](configuration_changes_using_overrides.md) and [Updating DX properties using Helm values](./update_properties_with_helm.md).

     ```yaml
     images: